-LSA vs. Google Ads for Contractors: Which One Books More Jobs
+LSA vs Google Ads for Contractors: Which One Books More Jobs in 2026?

 Key Takeaways

 LSA leads average $161 to acquire a paying customer.
 Traditional Google Ads average $312.
-That’s according to BrightLocal data - and it’s the single most important number in this entire comparison.
+That is according to BrightLocal data - and it is the single most important number in this entire comparison.
+For the wider strategy context on how LSA fits into a paid program, see the complete LSA guide for contractors.

 What LSA Leads Cost by Trade